 Symptoms of prion diseases include:

 - Difficulty speaking

 How are prion diseases diagnosed?

 Prion diseases are confirmed by taking a sample of brain tissue during a biopsy or after death.
-Health care providers, however, can do a number of tests before to help diagnose prion diseases such as CJD, or to rule out other diseases with similar symptoms.
-Prion diseases should be considered in all patients with rapidly progressive dementia.
+Healthcare providers, however, can do a number of tests before to help diagnose prion diseases such as CJD, or to rule out other diseases with similar symptoms.
+Prion diseases should be considered in all people with rapidly progressive dementia.

 The tests include: